 Wellness and safety

 - Professionals assess the safety risks of work activities and engage with workers and management to implement safe work practices, hazard controls, and training to minimize safety risks and to provide continual improvement for employee health and safety.

 - New and existing workspaces are periodically assessed to ensure they are constructed with sound design-for-safety principles and that controls are implemented effectively.

 - Microsoft involves employees and managers in Health and Safety Committees specific to our datacenters, retail operations, and office locations where required.

 *Those ILO principles are freedom of association and the effective recognition of the right to collective bargaining; elimination of all forms of forced or compulsory labor; effective abolition of child labor; and elimination of discrimination in respect of employment and occupation.

 Get the bigger picture

-We offer many key resources to help visitors gain a more comprehensive understanding of our commitment to empowering our employees.
+Explore additional resources to gain a more comprehensive understanding of our commitment to empowering our employees.